SFS - The School for Field Studies Programs: Australia, Costa Rica, Panama or Turks and Caicos

 Flights should be not be booked based on the dates above.
 It is recommended to wait until the program has issued specific arrival information.

 Students from many disciplines are offered the opportunity to join field research projects.
 The School for Field Studies welcomes a diverse group of students that will promote an atmosphere open to different cultures and perspectives.
 The interdisciplinary experiential approach to education is designed to train students to learn by doing.
-Engaging in high-quality field research, students learn the value of experiencing another culture, collaborating with fellow students, and developing workable solutions with the local community.
+While engaging in high-quality field research, students learn the value of experiencing another culture, collaborating with fellow students, and developing workable solutions with the local community.
 Students are given the opportunity to work side-by-side with an international research team and learn state-of-the-art research skills.

 SFS semesters are designed to train students to become competent field researchers.
 Directed Research projects will be identified for each student who will then be trained to carry out the projects through three courses delivered in a case study format.

 The following are the Clark-affiliated SFS Program Locations